inevitablesale/hubspot-job-scraper/README.md

 Found roles are sent to `https://ntfy.sh/hubspot_job_alerts` with the configured email header.

+### Cleaning Google redirect URLs

+If your dataset contains Google redirect links such as `/url?q=https://example.com&...` or `https://www.google.com/url?q=...`, the spider now extracts the `q` parameter so the crawl starts on the real site instead of skipping the entry.

 ## Usage (browser trigger + live log)

 Launch the lightweight FastAPI server to start crawls from the browser and stream stdout in real time: